Continuous Open Bidding

 Who is eligible for COB?

-All women, who are full-time Texas A&M University students, are eligible to participate in COB provided that (1) they have never been initiated into a National Panhellenic Conference (NPC) sorority and (2) they did not participate in the previous fall formal recruitment and receive a Bid from a chapter at Texas A&M University and decline the bid or accepted their bid and broken their pledge period.
+All women, who are full-time Texas A&M University students, are eligible to participate in COB provided that (1) they have never been initiated into a National Panhellenic Conference (NPC) sorority and (2) they did not participate in the previous Fall Primary Recruitment, receive a Bid from a chapter at Texas A&M University, and decline the bid or accepted their bid and broken their pledge period.

 How many women will receive bids through COB?